Nigel, AKA Bubblegum Senpai, was voted most likely to die due to an accident involving a cuddle pillow. Haruhi Suzumiya for Life.

 Now, my ranking is based on several things.
-I'll be factoring in overall popularity, historical contribution to anime, and of course, personal opinion - which will be the largest factor.
-So if you're one of those folks that may be allergic to opinions you disagree with, than consider this your warning.
+I'll be factoring in overall popularity, historical contribution to anime, and of course, personal opinion, which will be the largest factor.
+So if you're one of those folks that may be allergic to opinions you disagree with, then consider this your warning.

 Before we get to the proper top ten, I'm going to throw some recognition towards some great anime that may have not made the list.
 Fullmetal Alchemist: Brotherhood, though not a personal favorite, is still one of the most popular contemporary series to this day, with some of the world's most recognized and talented anime voice actors in both Japanese and English.
 Combined with deep themes of existential philosophy and the validity of religion, this show is always discussion worthy.

 Completely unrelated, Fullmetal Panic did an amazing job of combining ruthless action, dramatic continuity and comedy into one series.
 Part action, part sitcom, this series was even parodied in Amagi Brilliant Park with Moffle being referred to as a "walking copyright infringement" for his uncanny appearance to Banta-kun.
 Subverted of course, as the two shows shared an animation team.